Skip to content

 Initial Workflow

-When you are learning git for the first time, I recommend everyone simply use the master branch.
+If you are learning git+GitHub for the first time, I recommend everyone only use the master branch.
 Just make sure you frequently commit+pull+push your changes.
-Many teams do this for the entire first semester (490) as they get comfortable with git.
+Some teams do this for the entire first semester (490) as they get comfortable with git.

 GitFlow Overview